NEW YORK - Wary of purchasing that hybrid car even though gas prices are pinching your wallet?

 You're not alone.

-According to a survey released Thursday, a majority of consumers are skeptical of even though they feel that hybrid vehicles, which use electric motors in addition to gasoline engines, are likely the future for the American automobile.
+According to a survey released Thursday, a majority of consumers are skeptical of hybrid technology even though they feel that hybrid vehicles, which use electric motors in addition to gasoline engines, are likely the future for the American automobile.

 In an online survey, conducted by Kelley Blue Book, more than half of 425 individuals polled said they are not interested in purchasing a hybrid or said that they needed more information about the technology.